Compositions in chronological order

 Minor blasts, some flurries (2013) for string quartet with optional video accompaniment.
 Adapted from an earlier work.
-For premiere in May 2013, by the Portland Chamber Music Festival, at SPACE Gallery.
+Premiered in May 2013, by the Portland Chamber Music Festival, at SPACE Gallery.

 Sallee and Rumsey at Mann Gulch (2012) for bass trombone and DVD.
 Written for Dan Barrett, and premiered in November 2012.
 Part of the Young Men and Fire multimedia series based on the work of Norman Maclean.

 For Augusto (2012) short work for solo clarinet.

 The Only Color I Have (2011) 3 songs on poems by Sarah Manguso, for soprano, mezzo-soprano and flute/piccolo.
 Written for Marcia Gronewold Sly and Karen Pendleton.
 Premiered in March 2013, also programmed for the SCI/Parma Music Festival in Portsmouth, NH, August 2013.

 Crowded Sourcing (2011) for violin and recorded accompaniment.
 Written for Morgan Evans Weiler, for Composer-to-Composer, Brunswick, Maine, Nov.
 16, 2011.